 Severe Diabetic Hypoglycemia

-Mild to moderate hypoglycemia in diabetics may be treated by giving the person sweet substances to eat or drink, such as glucose tablets, sugar, honey, or fruit juices.
+Mild hypoglycemia in diabetics may be treated by giving the person sweet substances to eat or drink, such as glucose tablets, sugar, honey, or fruit juices.
 This treatment may be followed by giving the person more substantial food, such as milk, crackers, or a peanut butter sandwich.
 The person's condition must be monitored after the treatment.
 If their condition doesn't improve, they need medical help.

 Severe hypoglycemia is life threatening and must be treated by a doctor.
 In the severe version of the condition, the person loses consciousness or is barely conscious.
 They are also unable to swallow.
 A common treatment for severe hypoglycemia is a glucagon injection.
 Some diabetics have their own glucagon injector, which they carry around with them.
 Schools may keep a glucagon injector on their premises.
 Even if a helper injects a severely hypoglycemia diabetic with glucagon and the injection appears to eliminate the person's symptoms, the patient must see a doctor.